gkipkirui1/DSC_PT08P2_Phase_2_Project_Grp_1_Final/README.md

 * Certain genres, such as Drama (orange) and Science Fiction and Fantasy (green), are more likely to achieve higher total revenue and profit, as these points appear more frequently among the higher values

-# 3. Production Budget and Genre Analysis
+# 3. Insights from Production Budget and Genre Analysis

 *  Genres such as Action and Adventure and Science Fiction and Fantasy are associated with both high production budgets